Worry and Anxiety Verses

 Recommended Reading: How to Shake off Worries and Find a Happy Life

-When faced with worry and anxiety, many people have sought solutions from.
+When faced with worry and anxiety, many people have sought solutions from God’s word.
 There are a large number of stories and quotes in the Bible reminding and encouraging us to trust in God’s love and power so as to find peace.
 We only need to humble ourselves before God, cast all our anxiety and worry upon God.
 The following 15 verses will guide you to get rid of anxiety.
 So, just bring your pain before God and you’ll find comfort.

 » » » You are welcome to use our Bible Verses By Topics page to quickly find verses about popular topics.